lihaolin88/3D-Half-Gaussian-Splatting/README.md

 ## Overview

 The codebase has 2 main components:
-- A PyTorch-based optimizer to produce a 3D half Gaussian model from SfM inputs, and almost all parameter settings will keep same as [gaussian splatting](https://github.com/graphdeco-inria/gaussian-splatting).
+- A PyTorch-based optimizer, this component generates a 3D half Gaussian model from Structure from Motion (SfM) inputs, most parameter settings align with those used in [gaussian splatting](https://github.com/graphdeco-inria/gaussian-splatting).
-- A half gaussain rasterizer, which can also been used as a plug-and-play core for other gaussian splatting task; to use it as a plug and play, the only thing you need to do is modify the opacity to two values for each gaussian and active the normal in your python code then use our half-gaussian rasterizer.
+- A half gaussain rasterizer, The half Gaussian rasterizer can be used as a plug-and-play core for Gaussian splatting tasks by adjusting the opacity to two values for each Gaussian and activating the normal in your Python code.

 ## Setup
 We provide conda install instructions in this repo: